marcoantonioni/teampostgresqk/README.md

 ## Deployment

-To execute the deployment you have to follow the following steps
+To execute the deployment use following steps

 1. Definition of environment variables for creating intermediate artifacts.
 ```